-No additional litters planned at this time
+No additional litters planned until 2018

 Useful Links and Resources: